 Her pace quickened.

 Jon’s been here.
 When?
-From the pika scat, the nests of several litters, and a thick layer of dust, it was several years ago.
+From the pika scat, the nests of several litters, and a thick layer of dust, it was a year or more.

 Jon spoke of you often.

 She sat, unwrapping a cloth package.
 The honey cakes were still moist and sweet.

 There’s water and food aplenty for this time of year.

 She prepared a fire.
 Then she picked up her bow, chose her target, and let fly.
 She didn’t miss.
 She set it close to the flames to sear and then moved it higher to cook more slowly.
 The smell of meat roasting made her mouth water.

 The chickadees stopped singing.
 She inspected the horizon and called out, “I’d love to share a bit of rabbit with you.”
 With no answer, Rebekah returned to the spit, giving it another quarter turn.
 When well cooked, she moved it from the heat, sliced off a piece, and speared it.
 “Are you going to have some, or just keep watching me?”